abhishekti7/GPA-Calculator/README.md

 # GPA-Calculator
-GPA calculator for the Indian Institute of Information Technology, Kalyani.
+GPA calculator exclusively made for the students of Indian Institute of Information Technology, Kalyani.